Skip to Main Content

 Be Resourceful.

-Sometimes the best strategy is to alert others of the situation.
-This may mean getting someone who is better able to help address the situation.
+Sometimes, the best strategy is to alert others of the situation.
+This may mean getting someone who can better help address the situation.
 It may also mean getting more people around you to recognize the problem and join in helping.
 You might use a cell phone to call the office or call 911 for help.
 Enlisting the help of others also sends a strong message to an intruder that you have more power and resources than they do.
-Remember even the most nefarious individual has fewer resources than you do as a staff member.
+Remember, even the most nefarious individual has fewer resources than you do as a staff member.
 When in doubt, be safe and get help.

 The Good News.

 It might be easy to think a stranger in your building without a visitor pass is dangerous when, in fact, they are most likely not dangerous.
-Most people you will encounter have just missed the cues directing them to the office.
-Most have a legitimate reason to be in the school and will cooperate and in fact, even appreciate your interaction with them.
+Many of these people will have merely missed the cues directing them to the office.
+Most have a legitimate reason to be in the school and will cooperate and even appreciate your interaction with them.

 Upcoming Events